Adam Ferguson: Life

-In 1776, appeared his anonymous pamphlet on the American Revolution in opposition to Dr Richard Price's Observations on the Nature of Civil Liberty, in which he sympathised with the views of the British legislature.
-In 1778 Ferguson was appointed secretary to the Carlisle Peace Commission which endeavoured, but without success, to negotiate an arrangement with the revolted colonies.
+In 1776 appeared his anonymous pamphlet on the American Revolution in opposition to Dr Richard Price's Observations on the Nature of Civil Liberty, in which he sympathised with the views of the British legislature.
+In 1778 Ferguson was appointed secretary to the Carlisle Peace Commission, which endeavoured, without success, to negotiate an arrangement with the revolted colonies.

-In 1780, he wrote the article "History" for the second edition of Encyclopædia Britannica.
-The article is 40 pages long and replaced the article in the first edition, which was only one paragraph.
+In 1780 he wrote the article "History" for the second edition of Encyclopædia Britannica.
+The article, 40 pages long, replaced the article in the first edition, which was only one paragraph.

-In 1783, appeared his History of the Progress and Termination of the Roman Republic, it became very popular and went through several editions.
-Ferguson believed that the history of the Roman Republic during the period of their greatness formed a practical illustration of those ethical and political doctrines which he studied especially.
+In 1783 appeared his History of the Progress and Termination of the Roman Republic, which became very popular and went through several editions.
+Ferguson believed that the history of the Roman Republic in its period of greatness formed a practical illustration of the ethical and political doctrines which he especially studied.
 The history reads well and impartially, and displays conscientious use of sources.
-The influence of the author's military experience shows itself in certain portions of the narrative.
-Tired of teaching, he resigned his professorship in 1785, and devoted himself to the revision of his lectures, which he published (1792) under the title of Principles of Moral and Political Science.
+The influence of the author's military experience shows in portions of the narrative.

+In 1785, tired of teaching, he resigned his professorship and devoted himself to revising his lectures, which he published in 1792 as Principles of Moral and Political Science.

-In his seventieth year, Ferguson, intending to prepare a new edition of the history, visited Italy and some of the principal cities of Europe, where he was received with honour by learned societies.
+In his seventieth year Ferguson, intending to prepare a new edition of the history, visited Italy and some of the principal cities of Europe, where he was received with honour by learned societies.
 From 1795 he resided successively at Neidpath Castle near Peebles, at Hallyards on Manor Water, and at St Andrews, where he died on 22 February 1816.

 He is buried in the churchyard of St Andrews Cathedral, against the east wall.
 His large mural monument includes a carved profile portrait in marble.